rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/authenticate.md

 Authenticate
 ============
 This endpoint (endpoints do not necessarily operate any resource.
 See [Web Services - Terminology](https://www.w3.org/TR/2011/REC-ws-metadata-exchange-20111213/#terms).
-Instead it is going to redirect the client to an oAuth server and later return back to the client with an header called `Authorization`.
+Instead it is going to redirect the client to an oAuth server and later return back to the client with a header called `Authorization`.

 The `Authorization` header acts as a session token and needs to be included to any secured REST resource.